iampryce/AWS-Automated-Incident-Response-SOAR/README.md

 ----

 🔷 _step 2_

 #### Created CloudTrail

-📌 I created a multi-region CloudTrail, configured to capture all management API activity across the AWS account.
+📌 I created a multi-region CloudTrail, configured to capture all management API activity across the AWS account or outside.

 📌 Logs are stored in the Amazon S3 bucket for audit purposes and streamed to CloudWatch Logs for real-time security detection.